SiddharthSingh9018/DiagonalOpti/README.md

 All experiments use identical initializations and objective definitions to ensure fair comparison.
 \subsection*{Future Work}

-Conditioner’s dominant computational overhead arises from the O(Nk) Hessian--vector product block required for the spectral curvature sketch.
+optimizer’s dominant computational overhead arises from the O(Nk) Hessian--vector product block required for the spectral curvature sketch.
 Reducing this cost is an important direction for improvement.
 Possible approaches include structured random sketches,